McKennie to start vs short-handed Jamaica in WCup qualifier - NewsBreak

 McKennie to start vs short-handed Jamaica in WCup qualifier

-AUSTIN, Texas (AP) — Christian Pulisic and Gio Reyna are missing from the U.S. lineup because of injuries but Weston McKennie will start following his disciplinary flap last month.
+AUSTIN, Texas -- Christian Pulisic and Gio Reyna are missing from the U.S. lineup because of injuries but Weston McKennie will start following his disciplinary flap last month.
 Jamaica is without top forward Michail Antonio for reasons that remain unclear.

 The Americans host Jamaica on Thursday night after getting five points in their first three matches of CONCACAF’s brutal, 14-game, seven-month final round of World Cup qualifying.
 The Reggae Boyz have one point as they seek to return to soccer’s showcase for the first time since 1998.